hacks-guide/Guide_Vita/docs/creating-an-internal-memory-card.md

 1. Press <Btn btn="confirm" /> on "Create an internal memory card"
 1. Read the disclaimer, and press <Btn btn="confirm" /> to continue
     - If the application crashes, open it and try again
-1. Press <Btn btn="confirm" /> on "Default 2xxx storage configuration"
+1. Press <Btn btn="cross" /> on "Default 2xxx storage configuration"
 1. Once repartitioned, your device will reboot

 #### Section IV - Reformatting